wp-plugins/social-exchange-plugin/readme.txt

 NOTE: We are starting with Facebook Likes (Shares) and will add more features and social networks to the plugin.
 Please share the love about Social-Exchange-Plugin so we know you like it and we'll keep improving it.
 Thank You!

-*You will receive **50 points** at start, as a welcome bonus.
-You can use them to get 10 Facebook shares for your posts right away!*

 == Installation ==